Kushuh/kushuh-react-utils/src/react-component/README.md

 ✅ Null nodes are allowed.
 Note they will be removed from the results in a Node Array.

-✅ Single children can be a single element, or an array of one element.
+✅ Single child can be a single element, or an array of one element.

 #### setStateAsync